oldjackson/poi-api/README.md

 ```sh
 rails new poi-api -0 --skip-spring --skip-active-storage -C -M --api
 ```
-that is, without any database (`-0`), no Spring, no Active Storage, no Active Mailer (`--skip-spring`, `--skip-active-storage`, `-C`, `-M` respectively) and `--api` to configure it to render JSON.
+that is, without any database (`-0`), no Spring, no Active Storage, no Action Cable, no Action Mailer (`--skip-spring`, `--skip-active-storage`, `-C`, `-M` respectively) and `--api` to configure it to render JSON.

 ### Controller
 The specs require one route, `/museums`, but looking at the Mapbox documentation one realizes that museums are just one of quite many available POI categories, whose search route differ from one another for the category name itself appearing in the URL.
 It is therefore natural to define a `Poi` controller rather than a `Museum` one, providing a `pois#museums` action for museums: the action just passes the category name down to the methods making the proper request.
-Such methods can then be factored out as private to the controller, while it becomes immediate to define new actions for new categories (`/cinemas` for cinemas via `pois#cinemas` etc).
+Such methods can then be factored out as private to the controller, while defining new actions for new categories becomes obvious (`/cinemas` for cinemas via `pois#cinemas` etc).

 To make the actual requests to Mapbox, I chose the simple `RestClient` gem.
 I factored out also a method which builds the complete URL for Mapbox, noting that this also can be easily improved by adding other query parameters supported by Mapbox.